testudy/docs-v2/content/chronograf/v1.8/administration/managing-security.md

 ## Configure Chronograf to authenticate with a username and password

-Chronograf can be configured to authenticate users using a username and password ("basic authentication").
+Chronograf can be configured to authenticate users by username and password ("basic authentication").

 {{% warn %}}
 [OAuth 2.0](#configure-chronograf-to-authenticate-with-oauth-20) is the prefered method for authentication.